Skip to content

 Filter CPU usage

 • Y-axis (CPU time): Measures CPU time, the total processing time used by the service.
-Spikes may indicate heavy computations, inefficient queries, or memory management issues.
+Spikes might indicate heavy computations, inefficient queries, or memory management issues.

 • X-axis (time): Helps correlate CPU trends with deployments, traffic changes, or system events.